with Jivana Heyman, E-RYT 500, IYM

 Join the Accessible Yoga Movement!

 Accessible Yoga is an international advocacy organization focusing on sharing yoga with all.
 We offer Accessible Yoga Conferences, Journal, and the Accessible Yoga Network.
 In this training, you’ll learn how to make the Yoga teachings available to everyone, regardless of their level of physical ability.

-We’ll focus on creating Integrated Accessible Yoga classes where all students can practice together and explore the many ways that Yoga practice can be modified to suit students with disabilities, physical challenges, as well as seniors.
-We’ll consider how to make our classes welcoming to everyone, and to approach students in a trauma-informed way.
+You’ll focus on creating Integrated Accessible Yoga classes where all students can practice together and explore the many ways that Yoga practice can be modified to suit students with disabilities and physical challenges, as well as seniors.
+You’ll consider how to make your classes welcoming to everyone and how to approach students in a trauma-informed way.

 - Ways for bringing Yoga teachings and meditation into your classes

 - How Yoga can be used to support health and healing for every body

 - Common medical conditions for a basic understanding of these issues

 Graduates of the program become Accessible Yoga Ambassadors and connect with a network of Accessible Yoga teachers and students around the world.

 Sample modified Yoga classes, either on the floor, in a chair, or in a bed.

 Overview of common medical conditions such as diabetes, arthritis, respiratory diseases, cancer, HIV/AIDS, and heart disease.